sinclairzx81/typebox-codegen/readme.md

 ## Overview

-TypeBox-Codegen is a code generation tool that converts TypeScript types into TypeBox types as well as several other schema and library representations.
-It works by extracting structural type information from the TypeScript compiler then remaps it into a TypeBox representation (referred to as a Model).
-This Model can then be passed on to various code generators which generate through TypeBox schema introspection.
+TypeBox-Codegen is a code generation tool that transforms TypeScript types into TypeBox types as well as several other schema and library representations.
+It works by mapping structural type information from the TypeScript compiler into a TypeBox model.
+This model is then passed on to code generators which generate via TypeBox schema introspection.

-The library contains code transformations for libraries such as [zod](https://github.com/colinhacks/zod), [io-ts](https://github.com/gcanti/io-ts), [arktype](https://github.com/arktypeio/arktype) and [valibot](https://github.com/fabian-hiller/valibot), assert function generators for JavaScript and TypeScript (derived from TypeBox's TypeCompiler) as well as JSON Schema derived from TypeBox's raw schematics.
+The library contains code transformations for libraries such as [zod](https://github.com/colinhacks/zod), [effect](https://github.com/Effect-TS/effect), [arktype](https://github.com/arktypeio/arktype), [io-ts](https://github.com/gcanti/io-ts) and [valibot](https://github.com/fabian-hiller/valibot), assertion generators for JavaScript and TypeScript as well as Json Schema derived from TypeBox's raw schematics.

 [TypeBox Workbench Example](https://sinclairzx81.github.io/typebox-workbench/)